 If a child or youth does not have an Ontario health card

-Children and youth do not require a valid Ontario health card to book their vaccination appointment through the Provincial Vaccine Contact Centre (PVCC), but must have proper identification at the time of their appointment.
+Children and youth do not require a valid Ontario health card to book their vaccination appointment through the Provincial Vaccine Contact Centre (PVCC), but they must have proper identification at the time of their appointment.

 Identification that can be used include: